top of page

 All transformative practice resources have been vetted using a culturally responsive and equity lens to foster inclusive STEM learning spaces for all youth, particularly girls.

-Click Here to access the Million Girls Moonshot Toolkit to get started!
+Click Here to access the Million Girls Moonshot Toolkit to

 Stock image- robotics.jpg